cruftyoldsysadmin/documentation/CommandLineInterface.md

 ### Verify a Template

-Verify that the signature of an Impact Template matches a particular user registered on the ixo system.
+Verify that the signature of an Impact Template matches a particular agent registered on the ixo system.

 **Command:** verifyTemplate

 **Arguments:**

-The DID of a user that created the template
+The DID of a agent that created the template
 >-d, --did \<did\>

 The ID of the template